muratk3n/thirdwave/en/tweets/2019/week31.md

 # Tweets - Week 31

 This debate has less gimmicks, bitchy Spanish, weird exchanges.
 At least in terms of overall flair, it is better.

 *2019-8-1 10:53:17*

 ---

 Biden looks tired, mellow; but when young, with more energy, that's when he was doing all that dumb stuff.
-So now he looks like shit was kicked out of him, but perversely, he is making less mistakes, because he is having less fun.
+So now he looks like shit was kicked out of him, but perversely, he is making less mistakes of that.

-So guy is actually half-dead, but that comes across as "seriousness".

 \#demdebate